 The field of sports medicine encompasses many different health careers, including:

-If you’re interested in sports medicine, consider volunteering with the medical personnel that assist your school sports teams.
-You can observe the work they do and learn how to train for a career in this interesting field.
+If you’re interested in sports medicine, consider volunteering with the medical personnel who assist your school's sports teams.
+You can observe the work they do and learn more about what a career in sports medicine entails.

 Primary Care Sports Medicine